Mr4k/blog/content/ouroboros.md

 This prints `500000500000` as expected.

 **Identifying Tail Recursive Functions Calls**
-The first question I asked myself to come with a way to identify function calls which can be optimized.
+The first thing I did was to come up with a way to identify which function calls can be optimized.

 Let's say we have a function `f` which calls a function `g` inside of it (`g` could be a recursive call to `f` but doesn't have to be).
 If `f` just returns the value of `g` without modifying it, then we do not need to remember `f` existed in the first place (it does not have to stay on the call stack).

-Let's see how we can translate that definition into sometime we can implement with Python.
+Let's see how we can translate that definition into something we can implement with Python.

 **A Byte Sized Definition**
 It turns out the Python VM does not evaluate python code directly but rather compiles it to an intermediate bytecode.
 Below is an example of the bytecode generated for our `sum` function from above,